jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

 ### Conclusion:

-Hopefully this post provided a good example of how to use the AWS SDK for Python (Boto3) to automate some of the work of operating in AWS.
+Hopefully this post provided a good example of how to use the **AWS SDK for Python (Boto3)** to automate some of the work of operating in AWS.
 There are a number of enhances we could add to the script.
 For example, we could:

 * Add logic to operate across multiple accounts
-* Use threads to update multiple buckets in parallel using the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing) package
+* Process multiple buckets in parallel using the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing) package
-* Add [backoff and retry logic](https://aws.amazon.com/builders-library/timeouts-retries-and-backoff-with-jitter/) in case the number of buckets are too large and you get throttled by calling the S3 API
+* Add [backoff and retry logic](https://aws.amazon.com/builders-library/timeouts-retries-and-backoff-with-jitter/) in case the number of buckets are too large and you get throttled by calling the S3 API beyond the set limits.
 * Many, many more...

-One enhance to increase the level if automation is to use event-driven architectures.
+One enhance to increase the level of automation is to use event-driven architectures.
 With this approach, we could simply listen for events of a bucket being created.
 Once created, we can trigger a workflow to perform the logic described in this post.
-We can accomplish all this using event driven and serverless architectures.
-The code for this is inside ```/s3-mpu-cdk``` directory, and I'll write a future post to explain how to use the ```AWS CDK``` to create  event-driven and serverless architectures using ```Amazon EventBridge``` and ```Lambda```.
+We can accomplish all this using event-driven and serverless architectures.
+The code for this is inside ```/s3-mpu-cdk``` directory, and I'll write a future post to explain how to use the ```AWS CDK``` to create  event-driven and serverless architectures using ```Amazon EventBridge``` and ```AWS Lambda```.